 - Large Group - All children come together for games, stories, songs, finger plays and basic movement exercises.

-- Lunch - Lunch is a learning time for students.
-They are learning lots of self help skills aby using utensils, opening packaging, etc. Interactions are also an important part of this time as they build social skills with other students and the adults engaging them as they eat.
+- Meal Time - Breakfast and lunch are learning times for students.
+They are learning lots of self help skills such as using utensils, opening packaging, etc. Interactions are also an important part of this time as they build social skills with other students and the adults engaging them as they eat.

 - Dismissal - The children follow routines to prepare to go home.

 *Nap time is provided, as developmentally appropriate.
-Children who do not still need a nap, will be engaged in quiet time or other activity.
+Children who do not still need a nap, will be engaged in quiet time or another quiet activity.